microsoft/PSRule/docs/quickstart/standalone-rule.md

 !!!
 Tip
     You can disable the warning by setting [Execution.NotProcessedWarning][5] option.
-    Alternatively you can ignore the warning by using the `-WarningAction SilentlyContinue` parameter.
+    Alternatively you can ignore all warnings by using the `-WarningAction SilentlyContinue` parameter.

   [5]: ../concepts/PSRule/en-US/about_PSRule_Options.md#executionnotprocessedwarning